-measuring the CP violation by comparing oscillations of neutrinos to
+measuring CP violation by comparing oscillations of neutrinos to

 explanation as to why we don't see equal amounts of matter and

-antimatter.
-The project will also use MPPCs (Multi-pixel Photon
+antimatter in the observable universe.
+The project will also use MPPCs (Multi-Pixel Photon

 Counters) and is therefore helping to develop these.